masoncfrancis/masons-guides/nyc/gettingaround.md

 #### OMNY

 OMNY is the easiest way to pay your fare on the subway.
 If you have a credit/debit card with the ![contactless payment symbol](img/contactlesssymbol.jpg) symbol on it, you can use your card to pay.
 You can also use Apple Pay and Google Pay.

+One cool thing that OMNY does is it will stop charging you and you can ride for free once you ride 12 times, (spending $33).
+To do this, you **have* to make sure to use the same card or device every time you tap.
+It won't work if you're using multiple cards or devices.

 With OMNY, you don't have to use the ticket vending machines.
 Every turnstile will have a reader that looks like this: